Ayantaker/SpyderC2/README.md

 ## Current Condition
 - Running the program will make a stager exe, start a server.
-The file names in the directory where the stager.exe is run will be passed to the C2 server.
+The actual files in the directory where the stager.exe is run will be passed to the C2 server.